-"The country is a wholesome influence on people; the city is morally corrupting."
+a) "The country is a wholesome influence on people; the city is morally corrupting."
 U.S. society in general has developed a powerfully negative view of cities.

-- They are seen as sources of corruption and evil, while rural settings are considered to be places of natural goodness. - But it was from Rousseau and humanists that the influential concept of the "noble savage" arose - that people are good in their natural and pristine state, and only society "defiles" us and turns us bad. - In reality, cities are the places where we see the very best and the very worst of what the human race can produce.
-The city is a magnifying glass that brings out whatever is in the human heart.
+They are seen as sources of corruption and evil, while rural settings are considered to be places of natural goodness.
+But it was from Rousseau and humanists that the influential concept of the "noble savage" arose--that people are in good in their natural and pristine state, and only society "defiles" us and turns us bad.
+In reality, cities are the places where we see the very best and the very worst of what the human race can produce.
+The city is a 'magnifying glass' that brings out whatever is in the human heart.

-"The country inspires faith and belief; spiritual faith dies in the city.

-In fact, the city is a spiritual hotbed.

-- New immigrants from other countries are far more open and accessible to the gospel than they were in their homelands. - Younger people who flood the cities are also less set in their ways than older adults. - The early Christian church largely was an urban movement because then, like today, the city affords more advantages to evangelism than non-urban areas, where people are not as open to new ideas, nor are there as many forums for getting the word out.
+b) "The country inspires faith and belief; spiritual faith dies in the city."
+In fact, the city is a 'spiritual hotbed.'
+New immigrants from other countries are far more open (and accessible) to the gospel then they were in their homelands.
+Younger people who flood the cities are also less 'set in their ways' than older adults.
+The early Christian church largely was an urban movement because then, like today, the city affords more advantages to evangelism than non-urban areas, where people are not as open to new ideas, nor are there as many forums for "getting the word" out.

-"The city is not a good place to raise children."
+c) "The city is not a good place to raise children."

 There are very real financial issues (see below), but as a general rule cities are excellent places to rear children.
 Why?

-• The city can keep families together more than the suburbs.

-- a) Parents do not have a long commute to work. - b) Because little children cannot simply run out and play all day, parents of younger kids are much more involved in the daily lives of their children. - c) They are much more likely to travel together with their children and do recreation together as a family. - Children raised in the city grow up to be extremely resourceful and selfreliant.
-At a fairly early age they learn to travel all around the city, whereas their contemporaries rely on their parents to drive them everywhere. - Children in the city have a far greater range of races and cultures among their friends, and enjoy the energy and "so much to do" of the city. - Generally speaking, teenage Christians see themselves more as members of urban churches, which are filled with younger adults, many of whom are very creative, talented, and ambitious. - Suburban and small town churches are dominated by older couples and families that seem rather staid to teenagers.
+1) First, the city can keep families together more than the suburbs.
+Parents do not have a long commute to work.
+Because little children cannot 'simply run out and play all day,' parents of younger kids are much more involved in the daily lives of their children.
+They are much more likely to travel together with their children and do recreation together as a family.
+2) Second, children raised in the city grow up to be extremely resourceful and self-reliant.
+At a fairly early age they learn to travel all around the city when their contemporaries rely on their parents to drive them everywhere.
+3) Third, children in the city have a far greater range of races and cultures among their friends, enjoy the energy and 'so much to do' of the city.
+4) Generally speaking, teen age Christians "see themselves" more in the members of urban churches, which are filled with younger adults, many of whom are very creative, talented, and ambitious.
+Suburban and small town churches are dominated by older couples and families that seem rather 'staid' to teenagers.
 Christian kids raised in cities often have far more respect for the church.

-It is, in general, more expensive to raise a family in a city (by about 15-20%).
+It is in general more expensive to raise a family in a city (by about 15-20%.)
 But many middle-class Christians who move to the city feel compelled to live only in what are far-and-away the most expensive neighborhoods.
 This is usually unnecessary.
 The financial cost of living in the city has to be weighed against all that we have been saying about the strategic advantage for ministry in the city.